Introduction: Chocolate Sweet Rolls

 Step 9: Enjoy

 Now enjoy the best sweet rolls you've ever had in your life.
 It will be hard to share, but do.
-Be sure to swing by the baking blog, Flaky Bakers, I have with my friend Jen for this and loads of other tasty treats!
+Be sure to swing by the baking blog, The Bake Dept for other tasty treats!

 Participated in the